 - Tip: Buy the floral wire that is already green (and looks like a stem!), so you don’t have to cover the whole thing in green floral tape.

-7. Now that you have a bud, it is time to start adding the larger petals.
-You do so the same way, making sure to layering them evenly around the bud (i.e., you want to rotate the stem each time you add a new petal, not keep adding them in the same place!)
+Now that you have a bud, it is time to start adding the larger petals to create your DIY giant rose.
+You do so the same way, making sure to layering them evenly around the bud (i.e., you want to rotate the stem each time you add a new petal, not keep adding them in the same place!).

 Another tip is to make sure you pull the petal taut around the stem and really wrap the floral tape tightly around it (multiple times).
 Otherwise, you’ll make the mistake I did with my first rose and the petals will be slipping up and down the step vs. secured tightly in place.